 Hollywood Entertainment, based in Wilsonville, Ore., near Portland, has been looking for a buyer for several months and had attracted bids from both Movie Gallery and Blockbuster as well as from a management group.

-Blockbuster said late last month that it would launch a hostile bid for Hollywood Entertainment in January if the rival's directors won't negotiate a deal.
+Blockbuster said in late December that it would launch a hostile bid for Hollywood Entertainment in January if the rival's directors won't negotiate a deal.

 The agreement comes as traditional video rental companies are locked in a price war with online pioneer Netflix Inc. and Wal-Mart Stores Inc. for rentals ordered on the Internet and delivered through the mail.

-Under the deal announced Monday, Movie Gallery would offer $13.25 a share, or about $850 million, in cash for Hollywood Entertainment's shares.
+Under the deal just announced, Movie Gallery would offer $13.25 a share, or about $850 million, in cash for Hollywood Entertainment's shares.
 It would also assume about $350 million in Hollywood's debt in the deal.